 2. Creativity and Clarity of Expression

 Blogging is a creative pursuit.
-Bloggers express themselves creatively with a variety of styles ranging from photography, to travelogues, to storytelling, to five sentence fictions, to haigas, tankas & hakius or other forms of poetry, to sharing opinion on products or fashion trends, or sharing helpful tips.
-A well-conceived and well written piece generally makes a delightful read.
+Bloggers express themselves creatively with a variety of styles ranging from photography, to travelogues, to storytelling, to five sentence fictions, to haiga, tankas & hakiu or other forms of poetry, to sharing an opinion on products or fashion trends, or sharing helpful tips.
+A well-conceived and well-written piece generally make a delightful read.

-As bloggers, we endeavor to maintain the momentum, draw inspiration from different sources and consistently produce quality writing that leave readers with a positive impact.
+As bloggers, we endeavour to maintain the momentum, draw inspiration from different sources and consistently produce quality writing that leaves readers with a positive impact.

 These skills come in handy in any profession.

 Though blogging is an individual activity, it cannot be done in isolation.